Source configuration

 bootstrap.servers

-Comma-separated list of host and port pairs that are the addresses of a subset of the Kafka brokers in the Kafka cluster.enable.auto.commit
+Comma-separated list of host and port pairs that are the addresses of a subset of the Kafka brokers in the Kafka cluster.auto.offset.reset

-The Kafka source manages commit offsets manually using the checkpoint API and disables auto-commit.group.id
+This setting is ignored because the Kafka source manages commit offsets internally using the checkpoint API and forces auto-commits to be disabled.group.id

 Kafka-based distributed indexing relies on consumer groups.
-The group ID assigned to each consumer managed by the source isquickwit-{index_id}-{source_id}
+Unless overridden in the client parameters, the default group ID assigned to each consumer managed by the source isquickwit-{index_uid}-{source_id}

 .max.poll.interval.ms